 When baking, you need to pick an apple with the appropriate texture.
 Spending time on perfecting a fall apple dish only to take a bite of mushy apple is, to say the least, quite a disappointment!
 To avoid this, make sure that you pick an apple that is crisp enough to withstand the oven, and that has a good balance of sweet and tart taste.

 Remember, you can also mix multiple types of apples to create a variety of flavors — it never hurts to experiment a little!
+Before starting that new recipe you’ve been wanting to try, put on a trusted pair of reading glasses to help you see the measurements correctly.

 Recommended Apples —